 - The freehold land and buildings

-- The business – which would include plant and equipment, fixtures and fittings and goodwill (which usually includes phone numbers, customer lists, IP, etc)
+– The business – which as mentioned above would include plant and equipment, fixtures and fittings and goodwill (which usually includes phone numbers, customer lists, IP, etc)